MoatShrimp/Khronos/README.md

 - F11 to increase game speed
 - F9 to decrease game speed
 - F8 to reset game speed to normal

-### Skip forward in time
-Press F12 to skip forward in time till the the next event completes.
+- F12 to skip forward in time till the the next event completes.

 ## Required Assemblies
 All found inside \\Gamepath\cultistsimulator_Data: